 So yeah, life is horrible sometimes but you know what?
 Sometimes people are really cool.
 I posted something on Imgur yesterday about the struggle of being an author.
 The real story wasn’t the picture, though.
-It was how kind the community was to me and the other struggling, aspiring authors in the thread that continues as I sit here writing this.
-After years of bad social media experiences, I couldn’t believe the levels of empathy I was receiving.
-Heartwarming, and also worth discussing on this chilly, wet Wednesday.
+It was how kind the community was to me and the other struggling, aspiring authors in the thread.
+To promote your book, find the cool.
+That’s the lesson I learned on this chilly, wet Wednesday.

 What’s the ‘cool’ of your story?
 Let’s discuss.
 If you’re a writer, you know the struggle of getting your work out there.
 The old model of writers at the Algonquin, millions from the publisher for ad campaigns, instant celebrity status?
 That’s as dead as Kevin Spacey’s career.
 Not only must you write, you must promote what you write and therein lies the challenge.
 The public, for better or worse, has become so allergic to promotion in 2021 that a new problem emerges.
 Readers, whether they realize it or not, are conditioned to EXPECT authors to come at them with viral content, or a slick ad campaign.